Master's Degree Requirements

 Prior to beginning work on their thesis project, each student must produce an in-depth proposal including extensive literature review and detailed methods.
 This proposal must be submitted and approved by the Thesis Committee Chair and the rest of the Thesis Committee, and then submitted to the Graduate Coordinator.

-The first step on the road to completing the Master of Science thesis is the recruitment of a faculty Thesis Committee Chair, and a Thesis Committee.
+The first step on the road to completing the Master of Science thesis is the recruitment of a faculty Thesis Committee Chair and a Thesis Committee.
 The Thesis Committee Chair must be a tenure-track member of the Environmental Studies Department.
-In addition the Thesis Committee Chair, the Thesis Committee includes two other members.
+In addition to the Thesis Committee Chair, the Thesis Committee includes two other members.
 The second member of the committee must be a SJSU faculty member with a PhD.
 The other member can be drawn from outside of the university, but must hold at least a Master of Science (or equivalent) degree in the student’s field of study.
+Have any outside Thesis Committee members read and sign the Thesis Committee Member Form and Information (PDF) document.

 After advancing to candidacy, the focus of the program turns toward the completion of the Master of Science thesis.
 Conducting research and writing the thesis can be one of the most enjoyable, and yet one of the most difficult tasks a graduate student undertakes.
 To facilitate student progress, the department requires that graduate students remain enrolled during the entire thesis process.